Ideenbauer/Ideenbauer/README.md

 - 👀 I’m interested in projects to teach me better programming skills
 - 🌱 I’m currently learning python, JavaScript and C
 - 💞️ I’m looking to collaborate on any project, that may need my skills
-- 📫 How to reach me: contact me on GitHub
+- 📫 How to reach me: contact me on LinkedIn
 - ⚡ Fun fact: I learned Pascal in Highschool, which was also named "Pascal-Highschool".
 However, as I didn't have my own computer to study at home, I completly failed that course...

 <!---